-Recognising the benefits of mediation, many companies and organisations have come forward to formally pledge their commitment to resolve disputes outside traditional litigation channels.
-The pledge is cost-free and not legally binding.
-SMC invites all organisations in Singapore to become signatories.
+Many organisations see the benefits of mediation and have pledged their commitment to resolve disputes without resorting to lawsuits.
+The pledge is free and not legally binding.

 PLEDGE TO MEDIATE

-A signatory makes a public, policy statement signalling its commitment to the promotion of mediation through five core actions:
+A signatory makes a public policy statement, signalling its commitment to promote mediation through five core actions:

-- Action 1: Considering mediation as a first resort to resolve the organisation’s disputes with other persons or organisations
+- Action 1: consider mediation as the first step in resolving the organisation’s conflicts with other persons or organisations

-- Action 2: Inserting a mediation clause(s) in agreements and forms that the organisation is a party to, whenever appropriate
+- Action 2: insert mediation clause(s) in agreements and forms that the organisation is a party to, whenever appropriate

-- Action 3: Engaging its staff and members in programmes which equip them with the knowledge and skills of mediation
+- Action 3: engage its staff and members in programmes which equip them with the know-how of mediation

-- Action 4: Displaying its name as a signatory to the Mediation Charter on the SMC website
+- Action 4: display its name as a signatory to the Mediation Charter on SMC’s website, and

-- Action 5: Where applicable, display the SMC logo or a link which is hyper-linked to SMC's website in the form and design designated by SMC on your website
+- Action 5: where applicable, display the SMC logo or a hyperlink to SMC’s website in the form and design specified by SMC on its website.

 BENEFITS OF BECOMING A SIGNATORY

-- A free one-hour talk, ‘Introduction to Mediation at SMC’, for a minimum of 30 attendees identified by the signatories;
+- One free one-hour talk, ‘Introduction to Mediation at SMC’.
+You need to secure a minimum of 30 attendees

-- Free legal consultation on the drafting of mediation clauses for the organisation’s use;
+- Free legal consultation on the drafting of mediation clauses for your organisation’s use

-- 15% discount off published rates for staff of the signatories who register for the SMC’s conflict management workshops and seminars;
+- 15% discount off published rates for staff of signatories who register for SMC’s Conflict Management workshops and seminars

-- Listing of the organisation’s name as a signatory to the Mediation Charter on SMC’s website; and
+- Listing of your organisation’s name as a signatory to the Mediation Charter on SMC’s website, and

-All discounts offered by SMC are for a period of two years from the date of signing the Mediation Charter.
+All discounts offered by SMC are for two years from the date of signing the Mediation Charter.

 What is the difference between SMC and SIMC?

-SIMC is a mediation service provider only and its mediators are required to be certified by the Singapore International Mediation Institute (SIMI), which is an independent body that sets standards for mediators.
-SMC, in addition to providing mediation services, also acts as a training and assessment body leading to SIMI credentialing.
+SIMC is only a mediation service provider and its mediators are required to be certified by the Singapore International Mediation Institute (SIMI), which is an independent body that sets the standards for mediators.
+In contrast, SMC also provides other dispute resolution services (such as adjudication) and offers training and assessment programmes leading to credentialing (SIMI and IMI).

 When should a case be referred to SMC and when should it be referred to SIMC?

-Parties are free to choose whether they prefer to mediate at SMC or SIMC, bearing in mind that SMC focuses on domestic commercial disputes and SIMC focuses on international commercial disputes.
+You are free to choose to mediate at SMC or SIMC, depending on whether yours is a domestic or international commercial dispute.

 What is the difference between SMC and SIMI?

-SIMI is a professional standards body for mediation which implements and maintains a credentialing scheme for mediators, as well as audits and ensures that high standards are met with registered partners who conduct training and/or provide mediation services.
-SIMI does not conduct training or assessment courses that lead to accreditation or certification with SIMI, and does not offer mediation services.
+SIMI is a professional standards body for mediation.
+It implements and maintains a credentialing scheme for mediators, and audits and ensures that high standards are met with registered partners who run training and/or mediation services.
+However, SIMI itself does not run training or assessment courses that lead to accreditation or certification.
+It also does not offer mediation services.

-SMC provides mediation services and offers mediation training and assessment programmes leading to SIMI credentialing.
-It is also the first organisation to be recognised under SIMI’s Registered Training Programme and its Qualifying Assessment Programme.
+In addition to mediation services, SMC also offers training and assessment programmes leading to SIMI (and IMI) credentialing.
+It is also the first institution to be recognised under SIMI’s Registered Training Programme and its Qualifying Assessment Programme.